-Anyone can carry any item, but some items have use restrictions: for instance, the Golden Fleece can only be worn by a Thief.
-Its bonus only counts for someone who is, at the moment, a Thief.
+Anyone can carry any item, but some Items have use restrictions: for instance, the American Pie can only be used by an American.
+Its bonus only counts for someone who is, at the moment, American.

-Likewise, you may also use only one headgear, one suit of armor, one pair of footgear, and two "1 Hand" items (or one "2 Hands" item) ... unless you have a card that lets you ignore these limits.
+Likewise, you may also use only one Vehicle, one headgear, one suit of armor, one pair of footgear, and two "1 Hand" items (or one "2 Hands" item)... unless you have a card that lets you ignore these limits.
 If you are carrying two Headgear cards, for instance, only one of them can help you.